Chihaya-Yuka/OpenCopilot/README.md

 ## Run OpenCopilot on your computer

 1. Open the folder local.
-2. Run train.py
+2. Run train.py.
-3. Run chat.py
+3. Run chat.py.

+## Run OpenCopilot on the Cloud

+Just run init.py.

 ## Embed OpenCopilot in your website